jarjumarvin/jekyll-now/_posts/2018-1-19-artificial1.md

   <img src="{{ "/images/neuron.png"}}" alt="Image of a Neuron"/>
 </p>

-The biological Neuron is a cell that receives, processes and transmits information.
+Let's consider the biological Neuron.
+It is a cell that receives, processes and transmits information.
 It can generally be broken down into four major parts:

 * **Dendrites** receive signals from another neuron
 * The **cell body** processes all incoming signals and fires a signal once a certain threshold value is reached
 * The **axon** guides the signal towards the dendrites of other neurons
 * **Synapses** connect two neurons and transmits the signal from neuron #1 to neuron #2

+Neurons exhibit an **all-or-nothing** behaviour.
+They either fire a signal, or they don't.
+Hence, their output is binary.
+In the case of a signal being fired, it travels along the axon to the synapses, where it is transmitted to the next neuron down the line.

 These connections between two neurons are **weighed**.
 The strength of a signal transmitted through any synapse is dependent on the [**synaptic potential**](https://en.wikipedia.org/wiki/Synaptic_potential).
 Such a weighed connection can either decrease the transmitted signals strenght, or increase it.